The Avengers (2012 film): Development

-In January 2010, Marvel Studios chief Kevin Feige was asked if it would be difficult to meld the fantasy of Thor with the high-tech science fiction in Iron Man and The Avengers.
+In January 2010, Marvel Studios chief Kevin Feige was asked if it would be challenging to blend the fantasy of Thor with the high-tech science fiction in Iron Man and The Avengers.
 "No," he said, "because we're doing the Jack Kirby/Stan Lee/Walt Simonson/J. Michael Straczynski Thor.
 We're not doing the blow-the-dust-off-of-the-old-Norse-book-in-your-library Thor.
 And in the Thor of the Marvel Universe, there's a race called the Asgardians.
 And we're linked through this Tree of Life that we're unaware of.
 It's real science, but we don't know about it yet.
 The 'Thor' movie is about teaching people that".
 In March, it was reported that Penn had completed the first draft of the script, and that Marvel editor-in-chief Joe Quesada and Avengers comic-book writer Brian Michael Bendis had received copies.
 Also in March, Chris Evans accepted an offer to play Captain America in three films including The Avengers.

 Pre-production

-By April 2010, Joss Whedon was close to completing a deal to direct the film and to rework Penn's script, and was officially announced in July 2010.
-On the hiring, Arad stated: "My personal opinion is that Joss will do a fantastic job.
+By April 2010, Joss Whedon was nearing the completion of a deal to direct the film and to revise Penn's script, and was officially announced in July 2010.
+Regarding the hiring, Arad stated: "My personal opinion is that Joss will do a fantastic job.
 He loves these characters and is a fantastic writer [...]
 It's part of his life so you know he is going to protect it [...]
 I expect someone like him is going to make the script even better".
 Feige added, "I've known Joss for many years.
-We were looking for the right thing and he came in and met on it [...] we want[ed] to find a director that’s on the verge of doing something great, as we think Joss is."
-Whedon stated at the 2010 San Diego Comic-Con International, that what drew him to the film is that he loves how "these people shouldn't be in the same room let alone on the same team—and that is the definition of family".
+We were looking for the right thing and he came in and met on it [...] we want[ed] to find a director that's on the verge of doing something great, as we think Joss is."
+Whedon stated at the 2010 San Diego Comic-Con that what drew him to the film is that he loves how "these people shouldn't be in the same room let alone on the same team—and that is the definition of family".